visions-online/truthinhistory/content/english/contact.md

 # Ask Us Anything <br> Or just Say Hi,

-Rather than just filling out a form, Sleeknote also offers help to the user <br> with links directing them to find  additional information or take popular actions.
+Rather than just filling out a form, Truth in History also offers help to the user <br> with links directing them to find additional information or take popular actions.